The glands that make up the endocrine system produce chemical messengers called hormones that travel through the blood to other parts of the body.

-The endocrine and nervous systems work very closely together.
-The brain continuously sends instructions to the endocrine system, and in return receives feedback from the endocrine glands.
-Because of this intimate relationship, the nervous and endocrine systems are referred to as the neuroendocrine system.
+The endocrine and nervous systems work closely together.
+The brain sends instructions to the endocrine system.
+In return, it gets constant feedback from the glands.

-The hypothalamus is known as the master switchboard because it’s the part of the brain that controls the endocrine system.
-The pituitary gland, which hangs by a thin stalk from the hypothalamus, is called the master gland of the body because it regulates the activity of the endocrine glands.
+The hypothalamus is the master switchboard.
+It's the part of the brain that controls the endocrine system.
+That pea-sized structure hanging below it is the pituitary gland.
+It's called the master gland because it regulates the activity of the glands.

-Here's how the endocrine system keeps itself in check: eventually, the hypothalamus detects the rising level of the target organ's hormones, and sends a message to the pituitary gland.
-The pituitary gland then stops releasing certain hormones, causing the target organ to stop producing its hormones.
+The system maintains its own balance.
+When the hypothalamus detects the rising level of hormones from a target organ, It sends a message to the pituitary to stop releasing certain hormones.
+When the pituitary stops, it causes the target organ to stop producing its hormones.

 The constant adjustment of hormone levels lets the body function normally.

 This process is called homeostasis.